Inflectra/rapise-documentation/docs/Libraries/Tester.md

 <a name="AssertLessOrEqual"></a>
 #### AssertLessOrEqual

-Checks if n1 differs from n2 and saves corresponding Report entry.
+Checks if n1 is less or equal from n2 and saves corresponding Report entry.
 Assertion is an atomic piece of verification.
 Assertion may contain some additional data (links, images, comments) set via 'data' parameter.